bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM stands for Document Object Model and is an object representation of the html content from a webpage, the DOM is built in a tree structure that has each DOM element as a tree node.
+The nodes are: Element and text.

 2. What is an event?

+    Events are how users interact with a webpage.
+Every click, mouse movement, page scroll, or key pressed on the keyboard are events.

 3. What is an event listener?

+    An event listener listens to specified events and fires callbacks when those events occur.

 4. Why would we convert a NodeList into an Array?

+    Converting a NodeList into an Array makes the code more reusable and DRY(Do Not Repeat).

 5. What is a component?

+    Components are reusable pieces of code, and make building different elements that have the same function and styles easier and more efficient or DRY.

 ### Git Set up